rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of System.Strings.
 - Returns list of System.Strings.
-### istotpmandatoryintargetversion
-Checks whether enabling Time-based, One-Time Password (TOTP) is mandatory in the target Rubrik CDM upgrade version.

-- There is a single argument of type System.String.
-- Returns System.Boolean.
 ### isupgradeavailable
 Is upgrade available for a particular cluster.